jim-easterbrook/pywws/README.txt

     For more detail, see doc/guides/twitter: *How to configure pywws to post messages to Twitter*.

-19. If you want to upload to Weather Underground, try:
+18. If you want to upload to Weather Underground, try:

-       python pywws/ToUnderground.py -vvv /data/weather
+       python pywws/toservice.py -vvv /data/weather underground

     You'll need to edit /data/weather/weather.ini with your Wunderground details, for example: